rabbitmq/erlang-rpm/README.md

 ## Provided Erlang/OTP Versions

-The package currently targets Erlang/OTP `21.0.x`, `20.3.x`, `19.3.x`.
+The package currently targets Erlang/OTP `21.1.x`, `21.0.x`, `20.3.x`, `19.3.x`.
 Only 64-bit packages are provided.

-Earlier releases going all the way to `18.3.x` are also available but get not updates unless they address a critically important issue.
+Some earlier releases are available but [highly discouraged](http://www.rabbitmq.com/which-erlang.html) due to known bugs that are catastrophic to RabbitMQ.

 ## Implicit OpenSSL/libcrypto Dependency